aikenahac/frivsspr/CONTRIBUTING.md

 ## MRs

 When you're ready to create a merge request, the merge request should contain an explanation of what you did, how and why.
-If needed link to messages on the Discord serverl
+If applicable, link to messages on the FRI Discord server.